 The Last Word

 In subsequent profiles in this series we shall hearing about the work and contributions of a small but very important group of thinkers, teachers and actors who have separately and together redefined the principles, policies and practices that shape the future of this important field.
-Among them, Louis Mumford, Jane Jacobs, Ivan Illich, Donald Appleyard, William Vickery, Albert Hirschman, Hans Monderman and most latterly our regretted friend Lee Schipper.
-Should you wish to lend a hand with any of these profiles, it would be good to hear from you.
+Among them, Louis Mumford, Jane Jacobs, Ivan Illich, Donald Appleyard, William Vickerey, Albert Hirschman, Hans Monderman, Holly White and most latterly our regretted friend Lee Schipper.
+And then there are those who have made major contributions who, happily, are still with us.
+We shall not neglect them either.
+Should you wish to lend a hand with any of these profiles, it would be very good to hear from you.

 Bio: Trained as a development economist, Francis Eric Knight Britton is MD of EcoPlan International, an independent advisory network providing strategic counsel for government and business on policy and decision issues involving complex systems, social-technical change, sustainable development and democracy.
 His forthcoming book, “Toward a General Theory of Transport in Cities”, is being presented, discussed and critiqued in a series of international conferences, master classes, peer reviews and media events over 2015. - - > More: “Happy city” at http://wp.me/psKUY-3RH